 In reference to the same scripture, John Calvin’s Commentary on the Bible declares,

-Against principalities, against powers.
-He [Paul] calls them . . . princes of the world; but he explains himself more fully by adding — of the darkness of the world.
-The devil reigns in the world, because the world is nothing else than darkness.
-Hence it follows, that the corruption of the world gives way to the kingdom of the devil; for he could not reside in a pure and upright creature of God, but all arises from the sinfulness of men.
+Against principalities, against powers – He [Paul] calls them . . . princes of the world; but he explains himself more fully by adding – of the darkness of the world.
+The devil reigns in the world, because the world is nothing else than darkness. . . .
 By darkness, it is almost unnecessary to say, are meant unbelief and ignorance of God, with the consequences to which they lead.

 By calling it wickedness, he denotes the malignity and cruelty of the devil, and, at the same time, reminds us that the utmost caution is necessary to prevent him from gaining an advantage.
 For the same reason, the epithet spiritual is applied; for, when the enemy is invisible, our danger is greater.